peterpolidoro/ModularServer/examples/MinimalDevice/README.md

-To get more verbose help about the modular device, including information about the parameters each method takes, type two question marks ?? into the input field and press the 'Send' button or press the 'Enter' key.
+To get more verbose help about the modular device, including information about the parameters each method takes, type two question marks ?? into the input property and press the 'Send' button or press the 'Enter' key.

 ```shell